 Cognitive Behavioral Therapy

-Mindfulness is being aware of the present moment without judgment.
-Some common mindfulness practices you may be familiar with are yoga, meditation, and deep breathing but there are much more.
+Mindfulness means being aware of the present moment without judgment.
+Some common mindfulness practices you may be familiar with are yoga, meditation, and deep breathing.

 Some of the benefits of having a regular mindfulness practice include: